Photo Copyright – Rachael Brown Photography

 - We encourage baptism of children from outside the parish to take place at their local church if possible.

-- We are happy for those who regularly attend another Christian church to have their service at St Paul’s.
-Confirmation from your current vicar/pastor that he/she is willing for your wedding to take place at St Paul’s would be appreciated.
+We are happy for those who regularly attend another Christian church to have their marriage service at St Paul’s.
+Confirmation from your current vicar/pastor/minister that he/she is willing for your wedding to take place at St Paul’s would be appreciated.
+At the discretion of the Vicar of St Paul’s, ministers of other denominations can share in leading a marriage service, but the officiating minister should normally be an Anglican priest or bishop.

-- All couples will be expected to attend a marriage preparation course provided either by ourselves or their local church.
+All couples will be encouraged to participate in a marriage preparation course provided either by St Paul’s, another church, or another organisation offering such courses (whether in person or on-line).

 Please note that for those seeking to be married who have been previously married the Minister of the parish is under a legal obligation to be satisfied that you can lawfully re-marry and therefore you will be asked to provide proof of dissolution of marriage.